skip to content

 Thomas Gray

-This collection presents digital images of Gray’s manuscripts held in the University of Cambridge and its Colleges, with editorial and bibliographical metadata including description, collation, foliation, and content indexing prepared by the Editor, Ruth Abbott, and Associate Editor, Ephraim Levinson.
-Its contents make it especially significant for understanding Gray’s research, note-taking, and record-keeping: it includes his three-volume Commonplace Book and his pocket books for 1755 and 1760 alongside rougher notes on loose leaves.
-The collection also contains several of Gray’s compositions in Latin, illuminating his education, and unique versions of his poems in Latin and English: the Commonplace Book versions of his poems are here made more accessible than ever before, and his second-published poem, ‘Luna est habitabilis’, can be seen in its original form for the first time.
+This collection presents digital images of Gray’s manuscripts held in the University of Cambridge and its Colleges, alongside related material from other collections.
+The images are accompanied by editorial and bibliographical metadata including commentary, collation, foliation, and content indexing prepared by the Editor, Ruth Abbott (University of Cambridge), and Associate Editor, Ephraim Levinson (University of Bristol), supported by an international Advisory Board.
+The commentaries to each item include peer-reviewed scholarly introductions generally ranging in length from 500 to 2000 words.
+The collection’s contents make it especially significant for understanding Gray’s research, note-taking, and record-keeping: it includes his three-volume Commonplace Book, his pocket books for 1755 and 1760, and his annotated copies of The Naturalist’s Journal , alongside rougher notes on loose leaves.
+It also contains several of Gray’s compositions in Latin, illuminating his education, and unique versions of his poems in Latin and English: the Commonplace Book versions of his poems are here made more accessible than ever before, and his second-published poem, ‘Luna est habitabilis’, can be seen in its original form for the first time.
 The research and imaging have been generously funded by the Cambridge English Faculty, Pembroke College, and the University of Cambridge, enabling unprecedented access to Gray’s scholarship, new understanding of its range and methods, and a fascinating case study in eighteenth-century intellectual life.

 Ruth Abbott